hen900/skywater_unofficial_autoinstall/README.md

 All there is to do is download the repository and run
 ```
+chmod +x install.sh
-sudo bash install.sh
+sudo ./install.sh
 ```
 Users will have to give an installation directory path for precheck and skywater <p>
 Users will also set the password for the PDK environment <p>
 Upon complettion. the script will place a file named start_environment in the users Desktop Directory <p>
 To start/access the docker environment, execute ~/Desktop/start_environment. <p>
-A VNC connection prompt will appear, use the password set during installation.
+A VNC connection will open to the design environment.
+Make sure to store all designs in the design folder specified earlier in the installation